sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 No additions

 ### 4.5 Warranting
-The Office of Webministry shall provide a form and/or format for consistent reporting.
+The Office of Web Ministry shall provide a form and/or format for submitting and maintaining the roster of active warrants for branch web ministers and kingdom deputies.

 ### 4.6 Removal from Office